forestbiotech-lab/miRPursuit/docs/source/install.rst

  Congratulations you should now have miRPursuit installed in your system.

- You can send feedback about the project to brunocosta@itqb.unl.pt or ask for help if installation isn't working on your system.
+ Check help section for information on help and how to send feedback about this project.

 **Configure parameters**
     Now check that all the parameters are set to your conviniance.